Free delivery on all UK orders over £25 Shop Now

-The kit contains seeds of marigold, cornflower, poppy, sunflower and mallow.
+The seed bomb kit contains 22 native species of seeds – a 100% wildflower mix, perfect for seeding into existing grasslands.
 You can even add your own seeds into the mix.
 These hardy wildflowers will attract bees and butterflies, and turn neglected areas into mini nature havens.

 Of course you can make your own seed bombs using natural clay, compost and wildflower seeds.
 Seed balls have been a recognised technique for successful germination of strong plants for millennia.
 Masanobu Fukuoka brought seed balls to the world’s attention when he wrote The One Straw Revolution, detailing the success he had with no-till methods of agriculture and the effectiveness of seed balls.
 Seed balls become seed bombs when adopted by the urban guerrilla and chucked into places that will brighten and blossom from an area of dereliction to a wildlife haven.